Anacostia

-Anacostia includes all of the Anacostia Historic District, which was listed on the National Register of Historic Places in 1978.
+Bounded by the Southeast Freeway to the north and northwest, the Suitland Parkway to the south and southwest as well as Fort Stanton and Ricketts Park to the east, Anacostia includes all of the Anacostia Historic District, which was listed on the National Register of Historic Places in 1978.
+The Frederick Douglass National Historic Site preserves the famous 19th century civil rights leader's home.
+The Anacostia Community Museum is part of the Smithsonian.
 Often the name "Anacostia" is used to refer to the entire portion of the city that is southeast of the Anacostia River.
 The Anacostia Business Improvement District is responsible for the development of the area.